Skip to main content

 If the colleague is required to assist patients in or out of vehicles or loading and unloading, the team manager must be satisfied that:

-• the colleague is up to date with the required level of moving and handling training and able to assist in transfers in and out of their vehicle for the client group
+• the colleague is up-to-date with the required level of moving and handling training and able to assist in transfers in and out of their vehicle for the client group

-• the colleague is up to date with all other relevant risk management training completed, including infection prevention and control, managing violence and aggression, clinical risk assessment and management
+• the colleague is up-to-date with all other relevant risk management training completed, including infection prevention and control, managing violence and aggression, clinical risk assessment and management

 • any specialist equipment or protective clothing is supplied if this is required for example, spill kits and first aid kits